MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/AD-FS-paginated-sign-in.md

 ## Related links

-- If you don't plan to upgrade your servers to AD FS 2019, but still want to enjoy the new sign-in design: [Using an Azure AD UX Web Theme in Active Directory Federation Services](azure-ux-web-theme-in-ad-fs.md)
+- If you don't plan to upgrade your servers to AD FS 2019, but still want to enjoy the new sign-in design: [Using a Microsoft Entra UX Web Theme in Active Directory Federation Services](azure-ux-web-theme-in-ad-fs.md)
 - Customization guidance: [AD FS user sign-in customization](ad-fs-user-sign-in-customization.md)